kee-reel/PLAG/README.md

 - **ExtendableDataBaseManager** - provides access to information in data base in abstract item models
 - **CipherDataBaseSource** - provide access to [SQLite plugin](https://github.com/devbean/QtCipherSqlitePlugin)

-If you interested in idea of crossplatform application which unlimitedly extendable and have some ideas or suggestions, please send me a message: [curunir@yandex.ru](curunir@yandex.ru).
+If you interested in idea of crossplatform application which unlimitedly extendable and have some ideas or suggestions, please send me a message: *curunir@yandex.ru*.
 I've really need your help in bringing this project to life.
 **Thank you.**